Ziqi-Yang/peek/README.md

   :custom
   ;; only list some mostly-want-changed settings (peek-overlay-window-size 11) ;; lines
-  ;; one line before the place found by `xref-find-definitions' will also appear in peek view (peek-xref-surrounding-above-lines 1) (peek-overlay-position 'above) ;; or below
+  ;; one line before the place found by `peek-definition' will also appear ;; in peek window.
+Note `peek-definition' is the underlying function of ;; `peek-xref-definition' (peek-definition-surrounding-above-lines 1) (peek-overlay-position 'above) ;; or below

   (peek-live-update t) ;; live update peek view of a marked region